 These techniques can thwart the attacker’s attempts to reverse engineer an app.
 An app can open a backdoor into the app and then re-sign it.
 Financial apps and popular apps are targeted more often via this type of attack.

-Attackers publish malicious version of the app on 3rd party markets by inserting malicious functionality into the original app.
-Employ anti-tamper techniques and tamper-detection mechanism can hinder and frustrate attackers.
+Attackers publish a malicious version of the app on 3rd party markets by inserting malicious functionality into the original app.
+Employing anti-tamper techniques and tamper-detection mechanisms can hinder and frustrate attackers.
 Some of the techniques are:

 Although no application is 100% breach proof, but implementing these (and many other!) coding techniques can provide layers of security.
 Attackers will have to circumvent these layers if they want to steal sensitive data from your app, which will take considerable time and skill on their part.